ballisticbutterflies/The-Paw/docs/backend.md

         "address": "Street address is required",
         "city": "City is required",
         "state": "State is required",
-        "country": "Country is required",
+        "zip_code": "Zip Code is required",
-        "lat": "Latitude is not valid",
-        "lng": "Longitude is not valid",
-        "name": "Name must be less than 50 characters", "description": "Description is required",
+        "name": "Name must be less than 50 characters", "description": "Description is required and must be between 30-255 chars", "hours": "hours are required",
+        "email": "Email is required",
+        "website": "Website is required",
+        "phone": "Phone Number is required",
+        "category": "Category is required",
-        "price": "Price per day is required"
+        "business_image": "Business image is required"
       }
     }
     ```